martyjs/marty/docs/_guides/action-creators/index.md

 section: Action Creators
 ---

-Action Creators are where any changes to your applications state starts.
+Action Creators are where any changes to your applications state start.
 Actions are functions that are responsible for coordinating changes to local and remote state.

-All actions have a type which is string which gives a terse description of what the action does (e.g. "UPDATE\_USER_EMAIL").
+All actions have a type of string which gives a terse description of what the action does (e.g. "UPDATE\_USER_EMAIL").
 Stores listen for new actions (using the [dispatcher](/guides/dispatcher/index.html)) and use [action's type to determine whether to do something with it](/api/stores/index.html#handlers).
 Action types help us build loosely coupled applications that can grow without increasing complexity.

 [Constants](/guides/constants/index.html) provide a simple way of creating action creators for a type